 Don't increase your wrinkle factor

 p.s.
-Warsh Cloths also last for months.
-Wash (Warsh!) the cloths with soap and water to keep them at their best--but use water only on you to keep your complexion at its best.
+Warsh Cloths are environmentally friendly—they last for months.
+Wash (Warsh!) the cloths with soap and water to keep them at their best--but use water only when you clean your complexion to keep your skin at its best.